aecobb53/notebook/git/git_quick_guide.md

 git checkout origin/<branch> <file_path>
 ```

-If you need to bring a branch up to speed with another like master, use this:
+If you need to bring a branch up to speed with another like master, use this (update local with master updates):
 ```bash
 git checkout master
 git pull